Universally counting curves in Calabi--Yau threefolds: Introduction

-\begin{conjecture} The map $H^*_c(\cZ(\Cpx_3))\to H^*_c(\cZ(\ACpx_3))$ is an isomorphism. \end{conjecture}
+\begin{conjecture} The map $H^*_c(\cZ/\Cpx_3)\to H^*_c(\cZ/\ACpx_3)$ is an isomorphism. \end{conjecture}

-We expect the same to be true for $\cZ^\semiFano$ in place of $\cZ$, but it is less interesting given Theorem \ref{maincalculation}, which presumably remains valid for $H^*_c(\cZ^\semiFano(\ACpx_3))$ with a similar proof.

-The most interesting question is probably whether there exists a modification of the group $H^*_c(\cZ(\Cpx_3))$ for which an analogue of Theorem \ref{maincalculation} holds and which can be used to study enumerative invariants of complex threefolds.
+Unfortunately, we see no particular reason why the group $H^*_c(\cZ/\Cpx_3)$ should be understandable.
+The most interesting question is probably whether there exists a modification of this group $H^*_c(\cZ/\Cpx_3)$ for which an analogue of Theorem \ref{maincalculation} holds and which can be used to study enumerative invariants of general (not necessarily having nef anti-canonical bundle) complex threefolds.